 Members of the Knitting & Crochet Guild

-Some of our members run their own businesses and offer products and services which will be of interested to the wider craft community.
+Some of our members run their own businesses and offer products and services which will be of interest to the wider craft community.

 - Blacker Yarns 100% pure, natural yarn from the UK